Superintendent of Public Instruction of Wisconsin: Powers and duties

-The State Superintendent has broad superintending authority over public schools, as prescribed by the state constitution.
-S/he ascertains the condition of Wisconsin's public schools, stimulates interest in education, and promotes the sharing of means and methods employed in improving schools.
-The State Superintendent has the duty to supervise and inspect public schools and day schools for disabled children, advise local principals, and offer assistance in organization and reorganization.
-The State Superintendent also publishes and disseminates an array of reports, bulletins and other media for the public on K-12 education, including on school organization, attendance, management practices, and performance.
+The state superintendent has broad superintending authority over Wisconsin's public schools, as prescribed by the state constitution.
+Indeed, the superintendent of public instruction does not share responsibility for education policy with a separate state board of education, making the incumbent one of the most powerful chief state school officers in the United States.
+To this end, the state superintendent ascertains the condition of Wisconsin's public schools, stimulates interest in education, and promotes the sharing of means and methods employed in improving schools.
+The state superintendent has the duty to supervise and inspect public schools and day schools for disabled children, advise local principals, and offer assistance in organization and reorganization.
+The state superintendent also publishes and disseminates an array of reports, bulletins and other media for the public on K-12 education, including on school organization, attendance, management practices, and performance.

-Furthermore, the State Superintendent audits the accounts of Cooperative Educational Service Agencies (CESAs) organized in Wisconsin, supervises boundary reorganization, advises CESA administrators, and provide assistance in organizing CESA agencies.
-Appeals from school districts and CESAs are adjudicated by the State Superintendent as well.
-Likewise, the State Superintendent licenses teachers and certifies school nurses practicing in Wisconsin, oversees and promotes public libraries, approves all driver education courses offered by school districts and like units of government, and acts as agent for the receipt and disbursement of federal and state aids to school districts.
+Furthermore, the state superintendent audits the accounts of Cooperative Educational Service Agencies (CESAs) organized in Wisconsin, supervises boundary reorganization, advises CESA administrators, and provide assistance in organizing CESA agencies.
+Appeals from school districts and CESAs are adjudicated by the state superintendent as well.
+Likewise, the state superintendent licenses teachers and certifies school nurses practicing in Wisconsin, oversees and promotes public libraries, approves all driver education courses offered by school districts and like units of government, and acts as agent for the receipt and disbursement of federal and state aids to school districts.

-Aside from his or her routine functions, the State Superintendent holds an annual convention of school district administrators and CESA coordinators.
-In addition, the State Superintendent is a member of the Board of Regents of the University of Wisconsin System, the Board of Trustees of the Wisconsin Technical College System, the Wisconsin Educational Communications Board, and the Higher Educational Aids Board.
+Aside from his or her routine functions, the state superintendent holds an annual convention of school district administrators and CESA coordinators.
+In addition, the state superintendent is a member of the board of regents of the University of Wisconsin System, the board of trustees of the Wisconsin Technical College System, the Wisconsin Educational Communications Board, and the Higher Educational Aids Board.

 Failed attempts to weaken office

-During his time as Governor, Tommy Thompson took major steps to transfer decision making power from elected constitutional officers and independent agencies to his political appointees.
+During his time as governor, Tommy Thompson took major steps to transfer decision making power from elected constitutional officers and independent agencies to his political appointees.
 Among the more salient cases, an attempt was made through the 1997 biennial budget to transfer education administration to an appointed education secretary, causing the then-Superintendent of Public Instruction John T. Benson to see most of the office's powers gutted.
 In the resulting court case, Thompson v.
 Craney, 199 Wis.
-2d 674, 546 N.W.2d 123 (1996), the Supreme Court ruled that the Governor could not reallocate or diminish the powers of the State Superintendent by appointing a new Secretary of Education in charge of a Department of Education, as doing so would be unconstitutional.
+2d 674, 546 N.W.2d 123 (1996), the Supreme Court ruled that the governor could not reallocate or diminish the powers of the state superintendent by appointing a new secretary of education in charge of a Department of Education, as doing so would be unconstitutional.